FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

-This means that the defender refrains from applying any control input due to a deterministic adversarial takeover at $k+1$.
-Notice that this condition of zero control gain is aligned with setting $\eta_k = 1$ in~\eqref{eq:def_K_eta_0}.

-ii) \underline{Pure strategy}: Both the defender and adversary choose the action of staying idle.
-In this case, the takeover strategy corresponds to the conditions:

-Given the absence of an adversary control term in determining the saddle-point value of the game, the defender's control problem simplifies to:

-Taking the first derivative of~\eqref{eq:def_control_problem_pNE_idle} with respect to $K_k$, and solving for the first-order optimality condition, we obtain:

-This control policy pertains to a single-player control problem, given that the \texttt{FlipDyn} state deterministically remains at $\alpha_{k+1} = 0$.
-Furthermore, this control policy corresponds to setting $\eta_k = 0$ in~\eqref{eq:def_K_eta_0}. \end{proof}

-Theorems~\ref{th:linear_control_policy} and~\ref{th:gen_control_policy} completely characterize the control policies of both players in the space of pure and mixed NE strategies for the takeover.
-This characterization enables us to compute the saddle-point value efficiently.
-If we define the dynamics of the defender and adversary using a parameter $\zeta_{k} \in \mathbb{R}$, then the continuous state evolution is given by
+The proof is provided in Appendix~\ref{app:Theorem_3}.
+Theorems~\ref{th:linear_control_policy} and~\ref{th:gen_control_policy} completely characterize the control policies of both players in both pure and mixed NE takeover strategies.
+This characterization enables a parameterized computation of the saddle-point value and supports the subsequent development of lower and upper bounds on the saddle-point value.
+Defining the dynamics of the defender and adversary using a parameter $\zeta_{k} \in \mathbb{R}$, the continuous state evolution can be expressed as: